 Project plan and activities:

-This program will enhance the extensive existing undergraduate program, including the required freshman online financial literacy module Financial Literacy 101 and the program “Bull 2 Bull.”
-Two full-time staff and 10 undergraduate (seniors) peer counselors will meet with students individually to discuss their financial concerns and needs.
-Additional financial education programs will be offered during all new student orientations and in residence halls.
+This program enhances the extensive existing undergraduate program, including the required freshman online financial literacy module Financial Literacy 101 and the program “Bull 2 Bull.”
+Two full-time staff and 10 undergraduate (seniors) peer counselors meet with students individually to discuss their financial concerns and needs.
+Additional financial education programs are offered during all new student orientations and in residence halls.

-The core of the funded project revolves around developing a ‘peer-to-peer’ financial mentoring program in the Office of Financial Aid as a resource, not only for enrolled graduate students, but also for undergraduate students considering continuing their education at the graduate level.
-Graduate students will be counseled by a graduate assistant and two graduate advisors, who will head the graduate financial counseling.
-Graduate students will also receive specialized materials focusing on topics such as How to Budget, Appropriate Use of Credit Cards, Loans, Long-Term Financial Ramifications of Academic Decisions, Debt, and Building Credit.
-These materials will be available on-line as a downloadable PDF, through the Leadership Institute, Graduate Ambassadors, graduate students enrolled in the Summer Program, graduate student orientations, and recipients of graduate student fellowships and scholarships.
+The core of the funded project revolves around a ‘peer-to-peer’ financial mentoring program in the Office of Financial Aid as a resource, not only for enrolled graduate students, but also for undergraduate students considering continuing their education at the graduate level.
+Graduate students are counseled by a graduate assistant and two graduate advisors, who head the graduate financial counseling.
+Graduate students also receive specialized materials focusing on topics such as How to Budget, Appropriate Use of Credit Cards, Loans, Long-Term Financial Ramifications of Academic Decisions, Debt, and Building Credit.
+These materials are available on-line as a downloadable PDF, through the Leadership Institute, Graduate Ambassadors, graduate students enrolled in the Summer Program, graduate student orientations, and recipients of graduate student fellowships and scholarships.

-The project also will develop a new online financial calculator that clearly differentiates between tuition and the various fees that are also charged.
-This will be developed so that the tuition can be differentiated based on the variable rates in place for undergraduates and graduates as well as allowing for in-state and out-of-state rates to be calculated by simply inputting the number of credit hours that a student plans on taking.
+The project also developed a new online financial calculator that clearly differentiates between tuition and the various fees that are also charged.
+This was developed so that the tuition can be differentiated based on the variable rates in place for undergraduates and graduates as well as allowing for in-state and out-of-state rates to be calculated by simply inputting the number of credit hours that a student plans on taking.

-The Office of Graduate Studies, in conjunction with the Office of Financial Aid, will develop a series of informative curricular tools that will detail the nature of the current ‘debt crisis’ as it applies generally to students, but with an emphasis on those elements that most effect graduate students.
+The Office of Graduate Studies, in conjunction with the Office of Financial Aid, developed a series of informative curricular tools that detail the nature of the current ‘debt crisis’ as it applies generally to students, but with an emphasis on those elements that most effect graduate students.